 How to apply for an Upgrade personal loan

-To apply for an Upgrade personal loan, you must be at least 18 years old (19 in some states); have a verifiable bank account; have a verifiable email address; and be a U.S. citizen, permanent resident or have a valid visa to live in the U.S.
+To apply for an Upgrade personal loan, you must be at least 18 years old (19 in some states) and a U.S. citizen, permanent resident or have a valid visa to live in the U.S. You’ll also need to have a verifiable bank account and valid email address.

 You can apply online or start an application by calling 1-844-311-0088.
 Applications by mail are not accepted.